UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You can get HSCN connectivity in one of two ways.

-1) Sign your own Connection Agreement.
-Have this counter-signed by NHS Digital and then send us a copy.
+1) Sign your own HSCN Connection Agreement.

 2) Sign up to UKCloud's MSA (version 11.0 onwards) as a consumer of our services and we cover you with the flow-down of the Connection Agreement terms.
 No need to get NHS Digital to counter-sign an Agreement.